ChantalDesrochers/webComsPlay/README.md

 - likely that a user will want to style individual elements within the custom element
 - would need to provide a style hook for every element?
 - if custom elements have many styleable elements could get unwieldy
+- tested styling nested element with style hook

 ### Experimenting To Dos
 - look into making user passed class theme generation more dynamic
-- look into styling elements within a nested custom element (e.g. individual list item)
 - look into styling slot elements
 - look into ideal way to pass stylesheet to custom element